-Part 5, Clause 10, provides objectives and requirements for the management of heritage items and archaeological sites in the LGA, including the ability of Council to request heritage assessments, conservation management plans and heritage impact assessments for proposed developments involving heritage items.
+The LEP provides objectives and requirements for the management of heritage items and archaeological sites in the LGA, including the ability of Council to request heritage assessments, conservation management plans and heritage impact assessments for proposed developments involving heritage items.
 The objectives of the clause are as follows:

-- (a) to conserve the environmental heritage of Ashfield, Marrickville and Leichhardt; - (b) to conserve the heritage significance of heritage items and heritage conservation areas, including associated fabric, settings and views; - (c) to conserve archaeological sites;
+(a) to conserve the environmental heritage of the Inner West;

-(d) to conserve Aboriginal objects and Aboriginal places of heritage significance.
+- (b) to conserve the heritage significance of heritage items and heritage conservation areas, including associated fabric, settings and views; - (c) to conserve archaeological sites; - (d) to conserve Aboriginal objects and Aboriginal places of heritage significance.

-The LEPs each contain a list of environmental heritage items referred to as Schedule 5.
+The LEP contains a list of environmental heritage items referred to as Schedule 5.

-The LEPs are supplemented by development control plans (DCPs), which provide more detailed planning controls for the corresponding areas of Ashfield, Marrickville and Leichhardt.
+The LEP is supplemented by development control plans (DCPs), which provide more detailed planning controls for the former LGAs of Ashfield, Leichhardt and Marrickville Councils.
 The DCPs aim to facilitate development that gives effect to the corresponding LEPs, including the objectives for land use zones.
-The DCPs provide for the matters set out in s74C of the EPA Act (preparation of DCPs).
+The DCPs provide for the matters set out in Division 3.6 of the EPA Act (Development control plans).